mapbox/dr-ui/README.md

 npm run start-legacy
 ```

-To run the demo Batfish site:
+The `demo/` directory contains a demo Batfish site to test components locally.
+You can add the component to the site and view it with:

 ```bash
 npm run start-batfish
 ```

-To make sure the components will build:
+Travis will also build the demo site to make sure there are no errors at build time.
+You can also test that the demo site will build with:

 ```bash
 npm run build-batfish